 Essaouira is a beach resort area which is normally filled with tourists on the beaches during the summer months.
-During winter, it is a more relaxed area, but the museums and galleries offer a way to explore the area without the crowds.
+During winter, it is a more relaxed area, offering you a way to explore the area without the crowds.

 Marrakech and Casablanca

 While the imperial cities remain busy throughout the year, there are less tourists on the streets during the winter months.
 You can explore the endless options of history, culture, food, and shopping without the added stress of summer heat.
 The cooler months will give you beautiful days full of sunshine and lovely daytime temperatures.
 Nighttime will make the chill feel a little bit colder than you might expect, but it won’t cause any problems with the help of a warm scarf and jacket!

 Marrakech offers you its famous square, the Jemaa el-Fnaa as well as the historic 14th century islamic school Ben Youssef Madrasa.
 The Saadian tombs are another great option to get to know the historic side of the city.